Pasco's Job Creation Incentive Funding Program

 Completed applications along with supporting documentation must be submitted to Pasco Economic Development Council to qualify for these easy to get incentives.

 Ready Sites and Shell Building Loan Program

 Many developers have a tight timeline to get their business running, so even if they choose to come to Pasco, the process to develop the land might be longer than the business timeline permits.
-For this reason, Pasco has entered into financing agreements with several private investors and developers to add more ready sites and shell buildings to our County in order to support growth at the speed of business.
+For this reason, Pasco has entered into financing agreements with several private investors and developers, such as Harrod Properties and Land Investment Partners, to add more sites and shell buildings to our County in order to support growth at the speed of business.
 Check out some of our funded projects.

 Learn more about Pasco's Ready Sites and Spec Building Programs.